Police search Monte Paschi over Antonveneta deal

 | SIENA, Italy

-SIENA, Italy Italian police searched the headquarters of Banca Monte dei Paschi di Siena (BMPS.MI) and other financial institutions on Wednesday, investigating whether the bank had misled regulators over its pricey 2007 acquisition of smaller rival Antonveneta.
+SIENA, Italy Italian police searched the headquarters of Banca Monte dei Paschi di Siena (BMPS.MI) and other financial institutions on Wednesday, investigating alleged market manipulation linked to the bank's 2007 acquisition of smaller rival Antonveneta.

-A statement from prosecutors in Siena, where Monte dei Paschi is based, said the offices of the bank's main shareholder as well as those of several Italian and foreign financial institutions based in Italy were also being searched.
+A statement from the prosecutors' office in Siena, where Monte dei Paschi is based, said the offices of the bank's main shareholder as well as those of several Italian and foreign financial institutions based in Italy were also being searched.

-Italy's best-known investment bank Mediobanca MDB.MI, one of the advisers to Monte dei Paschi during its purchase of Antonveneta from Spain's Santander (SAN.MC), was among the institutions searched as a party informed on the situation, a Mediobanca source told Reuters.
+Italy's best-known investment bank Mediobanca MDBN.MI, one of the advisers to Monte dei Paschi during its purchase of Antonveneta from Spain's Santander (SAN.MC), was also being searched on Wednesday as a party informed on the situation, a Mediobanca source told Reuters.

 The prosecutors' statement said the probe concerned "a series of activities that were carried out starting from 2007, at the time of the acquisition of Antonveneta bank from Spain's Santander, and that continued until 2012".

-Santander acquired Antonveneta as part of a three-way break up bid for Dutch ABN AMRO in a deal valuing the Italian lender at 6.6 billion euros.
-It almost immediately sold it on to Monte dei Paschi, netting a hefty gain.
+Santander acquired Antonveneta as part of a three-way break up bid for Dutch ABN AMRO in a deal valuing the Italian lender 6.6 billion euros and almost immediately sold it to Monte dei Paschi, netting a hefty gain.

-The Italian bank is being investigated because prosecutors believe that it did not give regulators a true picture of the repercussions on its finances of such an expensive purchase.
-There are also questions surrounding an unexplained sharp drop in the back's share price earlier this year.

-The acquisition catapulted Monte dei Paschi, advised on the deal by Merrill Lynch (BAC.N) and Mediobanca, into the big league of Italian banks, giving it a foothold in Italy's wealthy northeast and turning the world's oldest bank into the country's third-biggest lender.
+The acquisition catapulted Monte dei Paschi, which was advised on the deal by Merrill Lynch (BAC.N) and Mediobanca, into the big league of Italian banks, giving it a foothold in Italy's wealthy North East and turning the world's oldest bank into the country's third-biggest lender.

-But many analysts at the time said Monte Paschi had overpaid for a deal that stretched its balance sheet to the limit as the global financial crisis set in.
+But it also stretched its finances to the limit as the global financial crisis began.

-The crisis at the bank, founded in 1472 to extend loans to the needy and still a major source of employment for the 55,000 people who live among medieval Siena's frescoed palazzi, has raised the alarm among locals.

-Monte dei Paschi, with its headquarters in a 13th century fortress, is the "jewel in the crown for Siena," a local dignitary told Reuters in March as the bank's problems worsened.

 VULNERABLE

-Despite two capital increases since the Antonveneta purchase, the Tuscan bank is regarded as one of Europe's most vulnerable since it must plug a capital shortfall of 3.3 billion euros by June to meet tougher European regulator requirements.
+Despite two capital increases since the purchase, The Tuscan bank is regarded as one of Europe's most vulnerable because it must plug a capital shortfall of 3.3 billion euros by June to meet tougher requirements by European regulators.

-An investigative source told Reuters that prosecutors had started looking at the Antonveneta deal last October, at the height of the euro crisis, because of the pressure the acquisition had placed on Monte dei Paschi's finances.
+An investigative source told Reuters prosecutors had started investigating the Antonveneta deal last October, in the midst of the euro crisis, because of the pressure the purchase was still putting on Monte dei Paschi's finances.

 "The question is whether the operation and its impact on Monte dei Paschi and its shareholders were assessed properly and whether the rules were followed and a proper picture of the situation was given to (market watchdog) Consob and the Bank of Italy," the source said.